pkel/cpr/README.md

 ## Reinforcement Learning

-The attack policies described above might be sub-optimal.
+The private attack policies described above might be sub-optimal.
 We follow [Hou et al.][squirrl] and expose the private attack as an [OpenAI gym][openai-gym] environment.
 This enables easy access from Python-based policy learning tools to the protocol logic implemented in OCaml.